sunroofgod/dsa3101-2310-14-carpark/README.md

    ```sh
    pip install -r requirements.txt
    ```
-3. Set up the MySQLWorkbench database.
-4. Set up environment variables.
+3. Set up environment variables.
 You may do so with your favourite text editor.
 In this case, we are using vim.
    ```sh
    vim .env # ensure you are in the root directory of the cloned repo
    ```